A Survey on Deep Hashing Methods: Deep Supervised Hashing

-\emph{Deep Attention-guided Hashing\cite{yang2019deep}} DAgH adopted a two-step framework just like CNNH, while it utilizes neural networks to learn hash codes in both two steps.
-The loss function in the first step is the combination of the log-likelihood loss and the difference loss with margin.
-After obtaining the binary hash codes, step two utilizes binary point-wise cross-entropy as the loss function.
-Besides, in step one, DAgH uses the architecture that includes a Fully Convolutional Network with an attention module for obtaining accurate deep features.
+\emph{Deep Attention-guided Hashing} (DAgH) \cite{yang2019deep}.
+DAgH adopts a two-step framework {similar to CNNH}, while it utilizes neural networks to learn hash codes in both two steps. {In the first step, the objective function is the combination of the log-likelihood loss and the difference loss with a margin.
+In the second step, DAgH utilizes binary point-wise cross-entropy for optimization.
+Besides, the backbone of DAgH includes a fully convolutional network} with an attention module for obtaining accurate deep features.

-\emph{Deep Joint Semantic-Embedding Hashing\cite{li2018deep}} DSEH is the first work to introduce LabNet in deep supervised hashing.
-It also adopted a two-step framework but with LabNet and ImgNet, respectively.
-LabNet is a neural network designed to capture abundant semantic correlation with image pairs, which can help to guide the hashing code learning in step two. $\bm{f}_i^l=f(\bm{y}_i,\theta)$ denotes the embedding labels in which $\bm{y}_i$ is the labels in one-hot format and the output $sgn(\bm{f}_i^l)$is the hash code.
-LabNet just replaces the input from images to their label and learns the hash codes from labels with a general hashing loss function.
-In the step two, ImgNet utilize an asymmetric loss between the labeled feature in step one and the new obtained feature from ImageNet $\bm{f}_j^v$, i.e. $s_{ij}^h={\bm{f}_i^l}^T\bm{f}_j^v $ and binary cross-entropy loss just like DAgH\cite{yang2019deep}.
-DSEH fully makes use of the label information from the perspectives of both pairwise loss and cross-entropy loss, which can help to generate discriminative and similarity-preserving hash codes.
+\emph{Deep Joint Semantic-Embedding Hashing} (DSEH) \cite{li2018deep}.
+DSEH is the first work to introduce LabNet in deep supervised hashing. {It also adopts a two-step framework with LabNet and ImgNet, respectively.} LabNet is a neural network designed to capture abundant semantic correlation with image pairs, which can help to guide the hash code learning in {the second step.} $\bm{f}_i$ denotes the label embedding produced from one-hot label $\bm{y}_i$.
+LabNet replaces the input from images to their label and learns the hash codes from labels with a general hashing loss function. {In the second step, ImgNet utilizes an asymmetric loss between the labeled features in the first step} and the newly obtained features from {ImageNet $\bm{h}_j$, i.e. $s_{ij}^h={\bm{f}_i}^T\bm{h}_j $ along with the binary cross-entropy loss similar to} DAgH \cite{yang2019deep}.
+DSEH fully makes use of the label information from the perspectives of both pairwise loss and cross-entropy loss, which can help generate discriminative and similarity-preserving hash codes.

-\emph{Asymmetric Deep Semantic Quantization\cite{yang2019asymmetric}} increases the performance by utilizing two ImgNets in minimizing the gap between the real-continuous features and the discrete binary codes, and the difference loss is also added.
+\emph{Asymmetric Deep Semantic Quantization} (ADSQ) ~\cite{yang2019asymmetric}.
+ADSQ increases the performance by utilizing two hashing networks and reducing the difference between the continuous network outputs and the desired hash codes, and the difference loss is also involved.